-The DMC-30000 can provide a binary block of status information with the use of the QR and DR commands.
-These commands along with the QZ command can be very useful for accessing complete controller status.
-The following is the byte map for the binary data.
-See the QR, QZ and DR command for specific command usage information.
+The DMC-41x3 can provide a binary block of status information with the use of the QR and DR commands.
+These commands, along with the QZ command can be very useful for accessing complete controller status.
+The QR command will return 4 bytes of header information and specific blocks of information as specified by the command arguments: